JuliarGubolin/python_practice/README.md

 ## Observations!!

-I am not focusing in complete the challends fast or faster than most of the coders.
+I am not focusing in complete the challenges fast or faster than most of the coders.
 My goal here is to improve my Python habilities and enhance my knowledge in this programming language in a pratical way.